wm1995/tcup-paper/readme.txt

 readme.txt          This file

-mnras.cls           MNRAS LaTeX document class mnras.bst           MNRAS BibTeX style
+rasti.cls           RASTI LaTeX document class rasti.bst           RASTI BibTeX style

-mnras_guide.tex     User guide, LaTeX format mnras_guide.pdf     User guide, PDF format mnras_template.tex  A simple template paper
+rasti_guide.pdf     User guide, PDF format rasti_template.tex  A simple template paper

 example.eps         An example image used in the guide example.png         An example image used in the guide example.ps          An example image used in the guide

-legacy\legacy.txt   Description of the legacy releases legacy\mn2e.cls     v2.2 of mn2e.cls (deprecated)
-legacy\mn2e.bst     v1.1b of mn2e.bst (deprecated)

 % Disclaimer:
 %
 % This LaTeX package is provided free to the community in the hope that it
-% assists them in preparing papers for the journal Monthly Notices of the
+% assists them in preparing papers for the journal RAS Techniques and Instruments.
-% Royal Astronomical Society.
 % The files are provided 'as-is' with no guarantee of their suitability,
 % freedom from errors or omissions, or compatibility with any software.
 % The Royal Astronomical Society cannot provide user support for this package,